anbened/SQLServer_AzureSQL_Toolkit/README.md

 # SQL Server / Azure SQL Database Toolkit
 # Notes from the field

-Sometimes I receive question about the difference between Azure Data Studio (ADS) and SQL Server Management Studio (SSMS)

-The purpose of this topic is to enlist some key points to think about your best use case for each tool
+Sometimes I receive question about the difference between Azure Data Studio (ADS) and SQL Server Management Studio (SSMS).
+The purpose of this topic is to enlist some key points to think about your best use case for each tool.

 Talking about the tools:
 - no replacement tool, but complementary tools